mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 let's do some math.

-A VIN is 17 alphanumeric characters long, and each character has certain restrictions what it can be.
+A VIN is 17 alphanumeric characters long, and each character has certain restrictions on what it can be.
 That means that there are 6.5273512 &times;
 10<sup>25</sup> possible VINs.
 That is a very, very large number.
 VINs have been in use since 1954, and the number of cars in the world just surpassed one billion in 2011, but I think the source I got that from was only referring to